Our job as marketers, communicators, brand builders isn’t so much helping people to understand as it is helping people to believe.

 Help You Show More Culture: Consumers, in general, you, me and we, want to know more about the people behind the brands we engage with.
 It’s easier to connect and relate brand voice and brand tendencies with a person or group of people than it is to a logo or name or product packaging.
-That hasn’t necessarily changed from consumer interest 20-30 years ago but the way it happens and the scale at which is happens certainly has.
+That hasn’t necessarily changed from consumer interest 20-30 years ago but the way it happens and the scale at which it happens certainly has.

-Instagram is the chance to provide a glass door look into your culture; from philanthropy to pumpkin carving, Instagram is a chance to show the human side of business and even activate employees to do the same.
+Instagram is the chance to provide a glass door look into your culture; from philanthropy to pumpkin carving, Instagram is a chance to show the human side of the business and even activate employees to do the same.

 Help You Show More Travel: Heading out for a conference, client meeting or event?
 Use Instagram to capture highlights and local interests.
 Relevant hashtags and location tagging helps you connect with audiences that could ultimately turn into buyers.

 This stat is from a 2012 article but even if that number is skewed slightly the fact remains that social done right builds trust.
 Instagram provides a visually driven way to communicate and connect.
 More Instagram How-to’s here.

 How is your company using Instagram?
 Share your challenges and successes in the comments below.

 Having a great idea for a post is a huge first step, but then you actually have to write it.
 Imagine that.